google/applied-machine-learning-intensive/amli/v2/content/01_what_is_ml/02_machine_learning_model_types/slides.md

 # Intro to ML Models

 <!--
-We've learned about machine learning and artifical intelligence at a very high level.
+We've learned about machine learning and artificial intelligence at a very high level.
 In this session we will dive a little deeper and talk about what machine learning can do and what types of models support different problem domains.
 -->